LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 - Methods based on jstack
   - run [jstack](http://docs.oracle.com/javase/7/docs/technotes/tools/share/jstack.html) on the executors at low frequency for profiling has high overhead.
 Typically you would do this manually to get an idea of a stuck process.
 Similarly one can dump executors stack traces "manually" from the WebUI
-  - I understood that Facebook used a jstack-sampling method for their flamegraph, as reported at the Spark Summit Euorepe 2016 talk [Apache Spark at Scale: A 60 TB+ Production Use Case by Sital Kedia](https://www.slideshare.net/SparkSummit/spark-summit-eu-talk-by-sital-kedia) Reported to hav
+  - I understood that Facebook used a jstack-sampling method for their flamegraph, as reported at the Spark Summit Europe 2016 talk [Apache Spark at Scale: A 60 TB+ Production Use Case by Sital Kedia](https://www.slideshare.net/SparkSummit/spark-summit-eu-talk-by-sital-kedia) Reported to hav
 - Many commercial tools exist that provide profiling
   - the talk [Using FlameGraphs To Illuminate The JVM by Nitsan Wakart](Using FlameGraphs To Illuminate The JVM by Nitsan Wakart) lists some of the tools